thanhnt19146391/MobileAppTemplate/README.md

-﻿# Budget Management Mobile App
+﻿# Mobile App Template
-This app used to collect personal budget and import data to Google Sheet.
+This is a template of mobile app.

 ## Platform need to install before development
 JavaScript runtime environment: node.js (https://nodejs.org/en)